ShinyDuck-s-Wings/OCR-Word-Search-Solver/README.md

 With it you can split the letters from the grid and the letters from the words in two differents files `letters` and `words` in the root of this repository.

-To use it, you need to precise one of the pre-treated files.
+To use it, you need to indicate one of the pre-treated files.

 For example: